 A crowd favorite located on the first floor of the City Museum is the Lizzard Lounge restaurant.
 This full-menu restaurant features pizza – but that isn’t all.
 The Lizard Lounge also offers fresh salads, chicken salad, tuna salad, or even turkey club croissants.
 Everyone is sure to find something to fill their belly to give them the energy to keep exploring.

 The Circus Cafe

 When looking for a quick pick-up food station, The Circus Cafe offers treats such as popcorn, pretzels, cotton candy, and Dippin’ Dots.
 The Circus Cafe is on the 3rd floor just outside of the circus ring.

 Where To Stay

 You can relax in the downtown loft before heading out for a walk to all the downtown attractions, such as the Busch Stadium, Aquarium, and the City Museum Saint Louis.
 The loft is kid-friendly, and with 2 bedrooms, there will be plenty of room for your family.

 You will enjoy staying in this urban 3-story townhouse in Downtown St. Louis.
 There is plenty of room for the family to spread out and relax, and the townhouse is only half a mile from the Gateway Arch National Park and less than 2 miles from the City Museum St Louis.

 Drury Plaza St. Louis Arch

-The Drury Plaza St. Louis Arch is located in downtown St. Louis and is less than a 5-minute walk to the Gateway Arch National Park.
-You will enjoy spacious accommodations, an indoor/outdoor pool to relax in, and free hot breakfast.
-This location is great to put you in the middle of downtown attractions and only a 2-mile drive to the City Museum St Louis.
+The Drury Plaza St. Louis Arch is located in downtown St. Louis and is less than a 5-minute walk from the Gateway Arch National Park.
+You will enjoy spacious accommodations, an indoor/outdoor pool to relax in, and a free hot breakfast.
+This location is great to put you in the middle of downtown attractions and is only a 2-mile drive to the St Louis City Museum.

 Hampton Inn St. Louis – At The Arch